Sunday, March 1, 2026

 and Pyrrhic Army (II/27)

-I replaced the essex lead spears with real :o) steel wire for the Triarii, the figures look a little better and trying out a little better flocking method of bases.......
+I replaced the essex lead spears with real :o) steel wire for the Triarii, the figures look a little better, also trying out a better flocking method of bases....... umm...Soon I will post 2 more 15mm painted Armies, Camillian and Marian Romans.

 1. Another beautiful army Phil.
 How easy were the spears to replace?
 Drilling out the hands can be difficult at times.
 Did you use a pin vice?